 Have a think about your situation when working out how much you could borrow.
 You should be realistic about what you can afford today and in the coming years.

-To work out how much you should borrow (as opposed to how much you can borrow) it could be good to go back to the basics and do a budget check.
+To work out how much you should borrow (as opposed to how much you could borrow) it could be good to go back to the basics and do a budget check.
 Look at your current lifestyle, track your spending, and see how much money you have left over each month.
 This may help you decide how much you could afford to put towards home loan repayments.

 If you haven’t got kids yet – but they are on your radar – then this is something you need to consider.
 For example, in five years and two babies’ time when one of you may not be working – will you still be able to afford the home loan repayments?